Preparing to Use Babysitting Services for the First Time

 If you are nervous, make the first time you go out for a short time.
 Visit a restaurant around the corner from your house so you aren’t too far.
 The first time can be the hardest and it is important to leave your baby with people you trust.
-Our sitters are reliable and trustworthy with years of experience working with children and know the stress of leaving your baby with a caregiver but they are here to make it as smooth as possible.
+Our sitters are reliable and trustworthy.
+They have years of experience working with children and know the stress of leaving your baby with a caregiver.
+They are here to make it as smooth as possible.

 2. Create an Emergency Contact List

-Our babysitters are equipped with CPR and first aid training and will know the basics, but it will make you feel more comfortable to go over emergency procedures.
-Be sure to let the babysitter know if you prefer a phone call in the case of an emergency or want to be notified if the baby isn’t sleeping, eating, or seems extra fussy.
+Our babysitters are equipped with CPR and first aid training and will know the basics.
+We suggest going over emergency procedures to make you feel more comfortable.
+Be sure to let the babysitter know if you prefer a phone call in the case of an emergency.
+Let them know if you want to be notified if the baby isn’t sleeping, eating, or seems extra fussy.
 At Evelyn Johnson Babysitting we ask you to fill out our baby sitter checklist so that we have all these details on hand.

 Once you’ve been able to find a babysitter, It is important to note how much contact you want during the night.
-If need be the sitter will send an update every hour - it is important to disclose this before you leave.
+If you desire the sitter will send an update every hour.
+It is important to disclose this before you leave.

 4. Make Sure Your Baby Will Take a Bottle